 Appalachian State University is committed to providing an equal opportunity experience to current and future students, faculty, and staff.
-The University does not discriminate in access to its educational programs and activities, or with respect to hiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, sex, gender identity and expression, political affiliation, age, disability, veteran status, genetic information or sexual orientation.
+The University does not discriminate in access to its educational programs and activities, or with respect tohiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, sex, gender identity and expression, political affiliation, age, disability, veteran status, genetic information or sexual orientation.

-Upon recommendation by the Director of Public Safety and Chief of Police, I hereby approve the 2020 Security and Fire Safety Annual Report, including all statements of policy referenced therein.
+Upon recommendation by the Department of Compliance & Ethics and the Office of General Counse I hereby approve the 2022 Campus Security and Fire Safety Annual Report.

 Approved:

 Sheri Everts

-Date: 9.21.21
+Date: 9.28.22